Bittersweet Harmony

-Bittersweet Harmony is a 2003 album by Skydiggers.
+Bittersweet Harmony is a 2003 album by Canadian roots rock band Skydiggers.
 It was their first album of new material since 1997's Desmond's Hip City.
 (Still Restless: The Lost Tapes, released in 1999, was a release of older material.)

 A limited edition advance version of the album was released in 2002.
 That version had a different cover and did not include the track "All of Our Dreaming".

 Track listing

 All tracks written by Finlayson/Maize unless otherwise noted.